 - Outbursts generally occur three or more times a week

-- Between temper outbursts the child is irritable or angry most of time
+- Between temper outbursts, the child is irritable or angry most of the time

 - The symptoms have been present for at least 12 months, and the child has not had a period of longer than three consecutive months without symptoms

-- The symptoms manifest in at least two out of three of the child's usual settings—home, school, with peers—and are severe in at least one of them
+- The symptoms manifest in at least two out of three of the child's usual settings—home, school, or peers—and are severe in at least one of them

 - The symptoms begin before age 10, and diagnosis is not made for the first time prior to age 6 or after age 18

-- The symptoms are not attributable to major depression, mania, autism spectrum disorder, oppositional defiant disorder, or other mental health condition.
+- The symptoms are not attributable to major depression, mania, autism spectrum disorder, oppositional defiant disorder, or another mental health condition

-The symptoms of DMDD may overlap with those of attention deficit/hyperactivity disorder (ADHD) and oppositional defiant disorder.
+The symptoms of DMDD may overlap with those of attention deficit hyperactivity disorder and oppositional defiant disorder.

-There is no single known cause of depression.
+There is no single known cause of this mood disorder.
 Rather, it likely results from a combination of genetic, biological, environmental, and psychological factors.

-Brain-imaging technologies, such as magnetic resonance imaging (MRI), have shown that the brains of people who have depression look different than those of people without depression.
+Brain-imaging technologies, such as magnetic resonance imaging, have shown that the brains of people who have mood dysregulation look different than those of people without it.
 The parts of the brain responsible for regulating mood, thinking, sleep, appetite, and behavior appear to function abnormally.
 In addition, important neurotransmitters—chemicals that brain cells use to communicate with each other—appear to function abnormally.
-In addition, researchers have identified errors in the way the brains of children with DMDD process facial cues of others.
+In addition, researchers have identified errors in the way the brains of children with DMDD process the facial cues of others.
 But these findings do not reveal why the condition has occurred.

-Some types of depression tend to run in families, suggesting a genetic link.
-However, depression can occur in people without family histories of depression as well.
+Some types of mood dysregulation tend to run in families, suggesting a genetic link.
+However, mood disorders can occur in people without family histories of depression as well.
 Genetics research indicates that risk for depression results from the influence of multiple genes acting together with environmental or other factors.

-The first step to getting appropriate treatment is to visit a doctor.
-Certain medications, and some medical conditions such as viruses or a thyroid disorder, can cause the same symptoms as depression.
+The first step to getting appropriate treatment is to visit a physician.
+Certain medications, and some medical conditions such as viruses or a thyroid condition, can cause the same symptoms as mood dysregulation.
 A doctor can rule out such possibilities by conducting a physical examination, interview, and lab tests.
 Once a medical condition is ruled out as a cause, the doctor can conduct a psychological evaluation or refer the patient to a mental health professional.

 The doctor or mental health professional will conduct a complete diagnostic evaluation.
-He or she should discuss any family history of depression or other mental health condition, and get a complete history of symptoms—when they started, how long they have lasted, their severity, when they manifest, and if they have occurred before, how they were treated.
-The doctor may also ask if the young person is using alcohol or other agents, and whether the patient is thinking about harming him- or herself or about death.
+They should discuss any family history of depression or other mental health conditions, and get a complete history of symptoms—when the symptoms started, how long they have lasted, their severity, when they manifest.
+If they have occurred before, how they were treated.
+The doctor may also ask if the young person is using alcohol or other agents and whether the patient is thinking about self-harm or even death.

 Given the complex nature of disruptive mood dysregulation disorder, and its negative impact on family functioning, a combination of therapeutic approaches may be prescribed.
 They include individualized psychotherapy for the child, medication with psychostimulants such as those used to treat ADHD, and parent training.
 Treatment may also include targeted interventions involving the school environment.

-Cognitive-behavioral therapy (CBT) has been proven effective in treating depression and many other conditions.
+Cognitive-behavioral therapy, CBT, has been proven effective in treating mood dysregulation and many other conditions.
 Studies show that CBT helps people change negative styles of thinking and behaving.
 For those with DMDD, CBT may be aimed at teaching children how to regulate their moods and improve their frustration tolerance.
 Children may be taught coping skills for regulating anger and to identify and defuse cognitive distortions about the attitudes and intentions of others that underlie hostility.

 The chronic irritability component of DMDD is linked to depressive disorder.
-Agents approved for treatment of major depression in pediatric populations include the selective serotonin reuptake inhibitors (SSRIs) escitalopram, fluoxetine, fluvoxamine, and sertraline.
+Agents approved for the treatment of major depression in pediatric populations include selective serotonin reuptake inhibitors or SSRIs—escitalopram, fluoxetine, fluvoxamine, and sertraline.
 The serotonin and norepinephrine reuptake inhibitor (SNRI) duloxetine is also FDA-approved for use in pediatric patients.